HSF/BiblioHEP/README.md

-# BiblioHEP

-A collection of useful BibTeX references for HEP.
+# BiblioHEP - a collection of useful BibTeX references for HEP

 ## How to use this package